geogardenclub/geogardenclub_ai_playground/README.md

   * text plus Firebase Storage file(s), and
   * text plus a "Gemini Function Call" (which is how the model interacts with the GeoGardenClub database).

-To build this app, the original sample app was first refactored from a single main.dart file containing all of the code into around a dozen files.
+To build this app, the original sample app was first refactored from a single main.dart file containing all the code into around a dozen files.
 This refactoring helped clarify the design and separate UI code from "business logic".
 More importantly, it made it easier to extend the system with new functionality to explore the integration of Gemini models with GeoGardenClub data.

 ## Installation